-The new 140 capacity venue will feature DCP projection, 7.1 sound and Dolby servers.
-The Cafritz Hall is centrally located at 16th St and Q St NW, in the Dupont neighborhood of Washington DC.
+The new 140 capacity venue features DCP projection, 7.1 sound and Dolby servers.
+Cafritz Hall is centrally located at 16th St and Q St NW, in the Dupont neighborhood of Washington DC.
 The space has a parking lot, and is easily assessible by Metro and several bus lines.
 It is also very walkable, bike-friendly and sits in a prime urban location within a 5 minute walk from 2 grocery stores (Whole Foods and Safeway), several coffee shops, eateries, and retail shops.

-Building off 30 years of success as one of the nation’s largest and most prestigious Jewish Film Festivals, JxJ’s year-round programming in Cafritz Hall will offer a vibrant mix of 1-2 week long theatrical runs, one-off special events with leading industry talent, and WOM preview screenings arranged with major independent film distributors.
+Building off 30 years of success as one of the nation’s largest and most prestigious Jewish Film Festivals, JxJ’s year-round programming in Cafritz Hall offers a vibrant mix of 1-2 week long theatrical runs, one-off special events with leading industry talent, and WOM preview screenings arranged with major independent film distributors.

 For the regular theatrical runs in Cafritz hall, JxJ aims to give exposure to independent filmmakers working in the Jewish and/or Israeli space.

-One-off programming, WOM screenings, preview and gala events will incorporate both Jewish programming and non-Jewish/Israeli films which are of interest to our core constituencies.
+One-off programming, WOM screenings, preview and gala events incorporate both Jewish programming and non-Jewish/Israeli films which are of interest to our core constituencies.

 JxJ has built a dedicated fan-base through